NSL4A Press Releases and Statements

 Organizers must ensure that the celebration and military parade remain apolitical.

-National Security Leaders for America (NSL4A) recognizes and celebrates the monumental significance of the United States Army's 250th anniversary.
-This milestone marks the extraordinary service, sacrifice, and dedication of generations of soldiers who have courageously defended our freedoms.
+NSL4A recognizes and celebrates the monumental significance of the U.S. Army’s 250th anniversary, honoring generations of soldiers who have courageously defended our freedoms.
+Our members, including many veterans, urge organizers to ensure the event remains dignified and apolitical.

 National Security Leaders for America Calls on Congress to Investigate Firing of National Intelligence Council Officials